pekedev/pekedev/README.md

-# Hi, I'm Gerónimo — pekedev 👋
+# hey, I'm Gerónimo 👋

-> Backend developer in training · Argentina 🇦🇷
+21 · software dev student · Argentina 🇦🇷

 ---

-### Who am I
+### Who am i

-21 y/o software development student.
-Building my path as a backend developer — focused on clean APIs and solid architecture.
+Backend developer in training, focused on building things with Java and Spring Boot.
+I like writing code that actually makes sense — clean, structured, no mystery.

 ---

 ### Currently working on

-Going deeper into Spring Boot — REST architecture, security, and data persistence.
+Getting deeper into Spring Boot — REST APIs, security, persistence.
+Learning by building, one endpoint at a time.

 ---

-### Tools I use
+### Tools

 `Java` `Spring Boot` `PostgreSQL` `SQL` `Git` `GitHub`

+---

+### Fun facts

+* ☕ coffee-powered. always.
+* 🎮 if there's a ranked mode, I'm playing it.

 ---